-Delta-8 THC is one of the many cannabinoids that are secreted by cannabis plants.
-Think of it as the cousin of delta-9 THC, the major intoxicating component in cannabis, but without the overwhelming effects.
-Delta 8 THC can make you feel relaxed, clear headed, heavier in the body — but it doesn’t get you high.
+Delta 8 THC is one of the many cannabinoids secreted by cannabis plants.
+Think of it as the cousin of delta 9 THC, the major intoxicating component in cannabis, but without the overwhelming effects.
+Delta 8 THC can make you feel relaxed and clear-headed — while still offering all the benefits of the THC experience.

-Delta-8 THC products are made similarly to other hemp products.
+Delta 8 THC products are made similarly to other hemp products.
 The isolated extract can be infused into a carrier oil to make tinctures or capsules, or mixed into an edible base to create gummies.
-There are also vape cartridges using delta-8 THC and thinning agents in order to make the cannabinoid vapable.
+You can also find products like delta 8 vape cartridges, disposable vape pens, and more.

-That being said, everyone is different, and the potency of delta-8 THC products may vary, so it’s recommended to err on the side of caution and start with a lower dose than you think you’ll need.
+That being said, everyone is different, and the potency of delta 8 THC products may vary, so it’s recommended to err on the side of caution and start with a lower dose than you think you’ll need.

-You can actually use delta-8 THC like any other hemp-derived product.
+You can use delta 8 THC like any other hemp-derived product.
 D8 can be vaporized using a standard vape pen or dab rig.
 It can also be infused into tinctures, edibles, or capsules.
-More research is needed to determine the bioavailability of different consumption methods of D8 extracts.

 - Sublingual use